DAISCVprojects/PFADN/README.md

 ## NOTE

 Above mentioned weights were computed by training model on negative AoLP.
-If you are considering fine tuning PFADN model on your data, multiply ground truth AoLP with negative before feeding it to the network in order to maintain consistency.
+If you are considering fine tuning PFADN model on your data, multiply your ground truth AoLP with minus before feeding it to the network in order to maintain consistency.